 - ½ cup (125 ml.) sesame seeds

 - 1 – 15 oz.
-(400 gm.) can white beans such as cannelloni
+(400 gm.) can cannellini beans (or other white beans), drained and rinsed

 - 1 – 15 oz.
-(400 gm.) can black beans
+(400 gm.) can black beans, drained and rinsed

 - 1 – 15 oz.
-(400 gm.) can red kidney beans
+(400 gm.) can red kidney beans, drained and rinsed

-- 4 oranges
+- 4 medium oranges

-- 1 lemon (or 3 Tbsp. lemon juice)
+- 1 lemon, juiced (or 3 Tbsp. lemon juice)

 - 1 tsp. soy sauce or Tamari

-- ½ tsp. turmeric
+- ½ tsp. ground turmeric

-- ½ tsp. ground black pepper or to taste
+- ½ tsp. ground black pepper

 - Add the toasted sesame seeds and mix everything.